drshahizan/software-engineering/proposal/submission/sec02/Software/readme.md

 The Student Health and Wellness System will not only offer invaluable health-related information to students but will also strive to improve the healthcare experience of university goers by emphasising increased health awareness and ultimately fostering a healthier overall campus atmosphere.
 By giving students the necessary tools for maintaining sound physical and psychological well-being, the website is poised to revolutionise the healthcare landscape for students and beyond.

 ### 3. Objectives:
-- To improve the overall wellbeing of university students by using an innovative strategy to provide direct access to medical resources, introduce personalized health tracking tools, and offer reliable health tips and advice.
+- To improve the overall wellbeing of university students by using an innovative strategy to provide direct access to medical resources, introduce personalised health tracking tools, and offer reliable health tips and advice.

-(Example：The proposed system will reduce the PKU processing time by 25%, resulting in a 25% reduction in administrative workload.)
+(Example: The proposed system will reduce the PKU processing time by 25%, resulting in a 25% reduction in administrative workload.)

 - To provide students with a platform to communicate and interact with medical professionals at the PKU facility, gain medical advice, and schedule appointments for medical services.